jcmcconnel/git-demo/gitDemo.md

 ============

 Git in a nutshell.
-You should now know how to create a create a repository, initiate a local project, commit, push and pull.
+You should now know how to create a repository, initiate a local project, `commit`, `push` and `pull`.
 Branching and hooks are both very nice features, too, and hopefully you can make use of them.

 As you can hopefully see, `git` is a simple and powerful tool with great potential for easing project management, and even benefits beyond simply that.